ArcadeHustle/RingEdge_NoKey_softmod/README.md

 A "patch" in the form of a .zip file that can be uncompressed on Niko's multi can be found here:<br>
 https://archive.org/details/niko-multi-re-1-c-drive-patch

+Alternately you can find the proper installers for these drivers on the OSUpdate partition.

 Prepatched 32Gb versions of Niko's Multi Image that check for game files on a secondary drive can be downloaded from the Internet Archive: https://archive.org/details/re1multi32gb